This beer and maple braised ham is one of my favorite recipes, and I've been making it regularly for years.

 Notes

-Get the book Made in Quebec: A Culinary Journey
+Get the book Made in Quebec: A culinary journey

 Marie-Noël Ouimet is a writer and content creator specializing in gastronomy, wine, and travel.
 She is the founder of the digital magazine Urbaine City, where for over 10 years she has been highlighting the pleasures of the table and the destinations that bring them to life.
 She also holds the WSET Level 3 certification in wines and spirits.